tateosborne/Coin-Toss-Graphing/README.md

 ### Example
 Suppose the user decided to bet $10 on 4 tosses.
-If the user guessed 'H, T, T, T' and the actual tosses were 'H, H, T, T' then transition function would be as follows:
+If the user guessed `H, T, T, T` and the actual tosses were `H, H, T, T` then transition function would be as follows:
 ```
 toss number:           0      1      2      3      4
 money transition:    $10 -> $20 -> $10 -> $20 -> $40
 ```
 The command called by C++ in command line to call the Python file, with the appropriate arguments, would be:
 ```
-python3 python graph.py 10 20 10 20 40 4
+python3 graph.py 10 20 10 20 40 4
 ```